The nocturnal hunter who's rarely seen

 Although not currently endangered, Red-Footed Boobies are vulnerable to habitat destruction and predation from non-native species

-Highlights where the Red-Footed Booby can be seen
+Spots where the Red-Footed Booby can be observed

 Arrival at San Cristóbal airport+transfer to ship